dsbowen/Hemlock/docs_md/tutorial/qpolymorphs.md

 Also notice that we pass `multiple=True` to the `Check` constructor.
 This allows participants to select multiple choices.
 By default, `multiple` is `False`, meaning participants can only select one choice.
 We can also pass `multiple=True` to `Select` questions to allow participants to select multiple choices from a dropdown menu.

-The fourth question is a binary, which is like a check but for exactly two choices.
+We create the fourth question using the `binary` function. `binary` creates a check question with two choices.
 By default, the choices are `'Yes'` and `'No'`, and their values are recoded as `1` and `0` when you download the data.

 The last question is a `RangeInput`, which is what you get when a range slider and an input give each other a special hug.
 By default, range inputs go from 0 to 100, but we change it from 0 to 10 by specifying the `min` and `max` values.